Website Design with SEO: Building a Site for Search Engines

 How does SEO affect web design (and vice versa)?

 By comparison, content marketing delivers information to your potential customers in a user-friendly format.
-Marketers optimize content by following a keyword strategy yet ensuring the copy focuses on the customer first.
+Marketers optimize content by following a keyword research strategy yet ensuring the copy focuses on the customer first.

 Content marketing and website design work together to provide relevant information in a compelling yet user-friendly format.

-Fundamentals of Website Design with SEO
+Fundamentals of website design with SEO

-Crawling is the process search engines follow to discover and categorize page content for search engines.
-Their software crawls (scans) pages to find new and updated content across the web.
+Crawling is the process search engines follow to discover and categorize page content for search engines — their software crawls (scans) pages to find new and updated content across the web.

-Page Speed is how fast a page loads once its link has been clicked.
+Page speed is how fast a page loads once its link has been clicked.

 On-page elements include visible items like section headings, page titles, anchor text for URLs, and alt text for images.

-5 Things to know about website design and SEO
+5 things to know about website design and SEO

 Building relationships with today’s customers isn’t easy.
 63% of consumers responding to Salesforce’s State of the Connected Consumer survey say, “It’s hard for a company to earn my trust.”
 But a seamless web experience delivers an excellent first impression.